 In this section, we’ll walk you through the process of setting up Google Ads for your HVAC company.

-Then, you’ll be asked to choose your advertising objective.
-Click “create a campaign without a goal’s guidance.”
+Click “Create a campaign without a goal’s guidance” as your campaign objective.
 This will allow you to customize your digital marketing plan based on your preference.

-Select your HVAC company’s campaign type.
-In this case, since we want to stay on top of your potential customers’ search results (those with high intent), click on “Search.”
+Then select your HVAC company’s campaign type.
+In this case, since we want to show up top of your potential customers’ search results (those with high intent), click on “Search”.

-Then, check the box of the results you want to gain out of your Google Ad campaign.
-In this case, since we want to get more website visits, you’re going to need to enter your HVAC company’s business website.
+Then, select the type of results you want to gain out of your Google Ad campaign.
+In this case, since we want to get more website visits for your business, therefore you’re going to need to enter your HVAC company’s business website.

 After entering your website, think of a name for your HVAC company’s Ad campaign.
-Then, click “continue.”
+Then, click “Continue.”
+In this guide example we will our campaign name will be Search – HVAC Company.

-Set your bid.
-Under “What do you want to focus on?” select “clicks.”
-Then, check the box that allows you to set a maximum cost-per-click bid limit.
+For our bidding settings, you want to select clicks as your main focus.
+You can also check the box that allows you to set a maximum cost-per-click bid limit.

-Under campaign settings, uncheck both the “Display Network” as well as the “Search Network.”
-The reason is that unchecking these networks allows you to specifically select the locations where you want your HVAC ads to show up.
+Under our campaign network settings, uncheck both the “Display Network” as well as the “Search Network.”
+The reason is that unchecking these networks allows you to specifically select the locations where you want your HVAC ads to show up, and avoid ad spending that could potentially turn into losses.

 Now, you’ll be choosing the areas where you want your HVAC ad to show up.
 Under locations, select “enter another location” and type in your target location.

-To have a more effective targeting strategy, under “Target”, select “Presence: People in or regularly in your target locations.”
+To have a more effective targeting strategy, under “Target”, select “Presence or interest: People in or who’ve shown interest in your targeted locations”.

-Then, select the language that your target audience will be mainly using.
+Next, select the language that your target audience will be mainly using.
 In this case, let’s choose “English.”
+If you want to target other language-speaking communities for your HVAC Company, you will need to create a different ad in that specific language.

 This is optional, but if you want to get keyword suggestions, you can just simply enter your HVAC company’s URL along with the services that you’re offering.
 Google Ads will scan your website and in a few seconds, you’ll get a list of keyword suggestions that are relevant to your business.